More about Hoarding Disorder Treatment

-Compulsive Hoarding occurs where a person can’t stop accumulating and has persistent difficulty parting with their stuff.
+Hoarding Disorder occurs where a person can’t stop accumulating and has persistent difficulty parting with their stuff.
 Clutter interferes with the proper use of rooms and causes significant social and personal distress.

-For example, if a person can no longer use their living spaces in the usual way they do not invite visitors into their home and they feel ashamed of their hoarding.
+For example, if a person can no longer use their living spaces in the usual way, they do not invite visitors into their home and they feel ashamed of their home and their difficulties with discarding possessions.

-Compulsive Hoarding will be recognised for the first time as a discrete disorder in the Diagnostic and Statistical Manual DSMV, 2013.
+Hoarding Disorder was recognised for the first time as a discrete disorder in the Diagnostic and Statistical Manual in 2013.

 The Treatment Program